Health Care Policy

 - A child with impetigo must stay home and can return to the center after being on antibiotics for 24 hours.
 A child with this symptom will be excluded from the center.

 - Conjunctivitis: a child with these symptoms will be removed from the classroom and parents will be contacted immediately.
 The child will wait for parents’ arrival in the administrator’s office.
 Books, crayons and others activities will be presented for the child.
-The child can return to the center after having two dosages of eye ointment and all the discharge from the eye is cleared up.
+The child can return to the center after being on eye ointment for 24 hours and all the discharge from the eye is cleared up.

 - A child with 2 bouts of diarrheas in one hour (foul smell and not contained in the diaper) will be sent home from the center.
 The child can return to the center when normal activities are back for 24 hours.

-- A child with vomiting symptoms will be excluded from the center and remain at home until normal activities return.
+- A child with vomiting symptoms will be excluded from the center and remain at home for a minumum of 24 hours and all normal activities return.

 - A child with strep-throat must stay home and be on antibiotics for 24 hours before returning to the center.